ballerina-guides/integration-tutorials/send-emails-from-a-service/README.md

     }
     ```

 - If the payment was successful, the next and final step is to send an email to the user with the appointment details.
-We send the email specifying the user's email address, the subject, and the email body..
+We send the email specifying the user's email address, the subject, and the email body.

     ```ballerina
     email:Error? sendMessage = smtpClient->sendMessage({